Doctoral Student Travel Grants

 In response to COVID-19, the following measures have been implemented regarding the Academic Senate Travel Grant programs:

-The Doctoral Student Travel Grant awards travel funds to graduate students who have been invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.
-The grants are awarded to eligible students on a first-come, first-served basis each fiscal year.
-Applicants must be doctoral students who have advanced to candidacy, or Master of Fine Arts students who are in their second year of study and in candidacy prior to travel.
+Domestic and international travel grants support travel by graduate students who have been invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.
+Grants are awarded to eligible students on a first-come, first-served basis each fiscal year.
+Applicants must be doctoral students who have advanced to candidacy, or Master of Fine Arts students in their second year of study and in candidacy prior to travel.
 Students are eligible to receive one Doctoral Student Travel Grant during their graduate career at UCSB.
-Deadline is at least 21 days in advance of travel.
+Application deadline: at least 21 days in advance of travel.

-The funding for the 2019-20 Doctoral Student Travel Grant is split into two equal pools:
+The annual funding for the Doctoral Student Travel Grant is split into two equal pools:

-Within each pool, the funding is divided between the divisions and schools housing our graduate programs.
-The allocation for each division/school is based upon its headcount of graduate student enrollment.
+Within each pool, funding is divided between each of the divisions and schools housing our graduate programs; the allocation for each division/school is based upon its graduate student enrollment.

-Applications will be accepted for each pool until the funds are expended for respective divisions/schools.
+Applications are accepted for each pool until the funds for the respective divisions/schools are expended.

 Please note: because the Doctoral Student Travel Grant program is supported by state funds, the Senate must maintain compliance with Restricted Travel Law AB 1887, which prohibits state-funded travel to certain states.